Someone has been captured and incapacitated. What do they do, cooperate with their captor or beg to be spared?

 - Media accounts published at the time of Timothy McVeigh's execution (for masterminding the 1995 Oklahoma City bombing) noted that McVeigh — after he was placed inside the death chamber — that his face was one of defiance, even as the drugs took effect, and he smirked and held an evil expression until he finally lost consciousness.

-- Serial Killer John Wayne Gacy's last words before facing execution was "Kiss my ass".
+- Serial Killer John Wayne Gacy's last words before facing execution were "Kiss my ass!
+You'll never find the rest!"

 - The last words of Hannibal Barca after the Roman legions that had been chasing him for years were finally within striking distance, which prompted Hannibal to take poison rather than let himself be captured and paraded back to Rome before being executed, were "Let us relieve the Romans from the anxiety they have so long experienced, since they think it tries their patience too much to wait for an old man's death."